baba-boota/2900-Quotes-List-From-GoodReads-Scraper/README.md

-# Quotes List of the most popular quotes of all time from goodreads
+# A list of most popular quotes of all time

 All quotes are inside quotes.json.
 I skipped quotes that are longer than 2000 characters for my usecase.